 SimpleQuE Celebrates International Women in Engineering Day

 On International Women in Engineering Day, we recognize the important role women engineers have had in shaping the world.
 The chart shows the types of engineering disciplines in which women have chosen as a career path.
+The first woman to receive a degree in civil engineering was Elizabeth Bragg in 1876.
 Many of our simpleQuE team have an engineering degree and manufacturing background which is what makes them such phenomenal consultants, auditors and trainers in the realm of quality management systems.
 A well-deserved shout out to our very own women engineers: Deanne Sparr, Loretta Greer, Doreen Everett, Jennifer Briese, Leanne Killmeyer, and Natalie Sheflyand!
 Some of them shared how they became interested in engineering.

 Deanne Sparr had a teacher her senior year in High School who really encouraged her.
 “I had taken an Engineering Drafting class as an elective because it sounded fun.
 My teacher recognized I was top in the class and told me I should seriously think about some type of engineering.
 At the time I planned to study music in college as that was all I knew growing up.”
 Her Dad also steered her toward engineering.
 “For years, I hung out with him in his machine shop and at the auto race track, so it made sense to change directions and focus on Mechanical Engineering.
 I’m so glad I did!”